 elping your college-bound student develop expressive essays

-Essays are a such an important piece of the college application package, one of the few pieces that let schools see the three-dimensional person behind the numbers.
+Essays are a such an important part of the college application package, one of the few pieces that let schools see the three-dimensional person behind the numbers.

 So many college-bound students I speak with struggle to find a subject.
-They worry there's nothing unique about them if they haven't endured something unimaginable, or established something extraordinary.
+They worry there's nothing unique about them if they haven't established something extraordinary, or endured something unimaginable.
 But everyone has a unique story—it's just a matter of pulling the right threads together.
 I help them find an essay topic (or several) that reflects their most mature, insightful, authentic selves, and we work together to find their voice.

-As a mother who just went through this with an oldest child (and four more to go), I feel strongly about the essay being entirely theirs—their ideas, their insights, their work.
-My role is as coach, motivating them to dig deeper to find the themes and thoughts behind the anecdotes, and offering them comments and direction on the sentence level. (“Is that really what you want to be saying here?
-Because it sounds like you mean…”) The end result is an error-proof final draft that gives students the full pride of authorship.
+Having just gone through the process with my two older children (and three more to go, if they'll let me), I feel strongly about the essay being entirely theirs—their ideas, their insights, their work.
+My role is coach, motivating them to dig deeper to find the themes and thoughts behind the anecdotes, and offering them comments and direction on the sentence level. (“Is that really what you want to be saying here?
+Because it sounds like you mean…”) The end result is a unique, descriptive, and error-free final draft that gives students the full pride of authorship.

 Just reach out through the CONTACT form below.
-I look forward to speaking to you and your student!
+I look forward to speaking to you and getting to know your student!